- The key to success in value-based care is sharing the workload, claims the head of Reliant Medical Group.

 Reliant’s leadership has looked to both its medical personnel and physical infrastructure as opportunities to put the idea of team-based practice into action in the name of value-based care.

 “What we’re doing is unusual — we’re making our facilities match the care model.
-Most people inherit a building and configure themselves around the facility,” said the former Cleveland Clinic executive and internist revealed.
+Most people inherit a building and configure themselves around the facility,” the former Cleveland Clinic executive and internist revealed.
 “We’re configuring the facilities on a model of team-based care of physicians, advanced practitioners, nurses, medical assistants, behavior health specialists, pharmacists, etc. all collocated.
 Patient-centered care?
 We are taking that literally where the patient is in the center of all of that.”

 The physical restructuring taking place throughout the organization falls in line with its leadership’s vision for what constitutes success in value-based care.